Get ready to live stream on YouTube

-Stream now: League of Legends Live EsportsLeague of Legends posts full matches live and as VOD during their biggest competitions.
-This has been a great way to bring in viewers for eSports leagues and gaming publishers.
-(Video in English)
+Stream now: League of Legends Live EsportsLeague of Legends posts full matches live during their biggest competitions.
+This has been a great way to bring in viewers for esports leagues and gaming publishers.

-Events: The Miracle of LiveAnimal Adventure, an educational animal park in New York, live streamed April's pregnancy and created a social media sensation with fans all over the world tuning in regularly to check on her progress.
-As the anticipation and audience grew leading up to the big moment, Animal Adventure Park became the second most live-viewed channel in the history of YouTube despite launching just 66 days before.
+Events: The Miracle of LiveAnimal Adventure, an educational animal park in New York, live streamed April the giraffe’s pregnancy and created a social media sensation with fans worldwide tuning in to check on her progress.

-Once you have the necessary equipment, test your audio and visuals using an unlisted video to make sure everything will run smoothly.
-Watch out for low signal alerts and poor audio quality.
+Once you have the necessary equipment, test your audio and video quality using an unlisted live stream to make sure everything will sound and look good.

 Frame the shot.
-Keep your frame interesting by moving around.
-Use a tripod, selfie stick, or weighted accessories to avoid camera shake and be careful to not block the lens with your finger!
-Consider using an additional monitor (like a laptop or tablet) to see your framing without having to get close to your phone.
+Keep your frame interesting by moving around (if appropriate for the shoot).
+Use a tripod, selfie stick, or accessories to avoid camera shake and be careful not to block the lens with your hands.
 Test and optimize the audio.
-Find a location with low background noise and watch out for wind, traffic, and other background noises that can interfere with sound quality.
-Adding the right microphones/ accessories can help improve your audio.
+Find a quiet location and watch out for wind, traffic, appliances, and other background noises that can interfere with sound quality.
+Adding the right microphone can improve your audio.

-Check the signal and test internet speed.
+Check the signal and test Internet speed..
 The best quality streams come with a strong WiFi signal.
-For desktop, it’s recommended to use an Ethernet cable connection.
+For live streaming from a computer, it’s recommended to use an Ethernet cable connection.

-For a mobile live stream, here are a few additional considerations:
+When you rehearse, figure out how to troubleshoot any technical issues so they don’t impact your live stream.
+For a mobile live stream, here are a few more considerations:

-- Check that you have a good connection and try to stay in areas with a strong signal so your live stream doesn’t cut out.
-A good rule of thumb is that the stream will use about 10MB of data per 1 minute of stream.
+- Check that you have a good connection and try to stay in areas with a strong signal.
+A good rule of thumb is that the stream will use about 10MB of data per one minute of stream.